 Viscosity Races

-Viscosity Races are brilliant fun and a great way to learn how the thickness of liquid changes how it flows.
+Viscosity Races are brilliant fun and a great way to learn how the thickness of a liquid changes how it flows.

-Simply mark two points on a large piece of paper and time how long each liquid takes to run between the two lines.
+Mark two points on a large piece of paper and time how long each liquid takes to run between the two lines.

 Viscosity Challenges